maxim-saplin/ambilytics/README.md

   - Skip installation instructions
   - Copy `Measurement ID`
   - Click `Measurement Protocol API secrets` in the same view below.
 Create a new API secret and copy it.
-  - Both values must be provided to `init()` method to get Measurement Protocol working
+  - Both values must be provided to `init()` method to get Measurement Protocol working (see next section)

 # Using Ambilytics in your app